aalfons/robustHD/README.md

     ## Residual scale estimate: 0.62751742

-Among other information, the output prints the results of the final model fit, which here consists of 17 genes (with non-zero coefficients).
+Among other information, the output prints the results of the final model fit, which here consists of 17 genes with non-zero coefficients.

 When selecting the optimal model fit by estimating the prediction error, the final model estimate on the full data is computed only with the optimal value of the regularization parameter instead of the full grid.
-For visual inspection of the results, function `critPlot()` produces a plot of the values of the optimality criterion (in this example, the root trimmed mean squared error) against the values of the regularization parameter.
+For visual inspection of the results, function `critPlot()` plots the values of the optimality criterion (in this example, the root trimmed mean squared error) against the values of the regularization parameter.
 Moreover, function `diagnosticPlot()` allows to produce various diagnostic plots for the optimal model fit.

 <img src="./inst/doc/paper/figure_sparseLTS-1.svg" width="67%" style="display: block; margin: auto;" />